RUSSYSDEV/russysdev.github.io/cv/index.md

 ## **Profile**

 Data Scientist, full-stack developer and instructor with 25+ years in IT and 5+ years of teaching.
-Expert in Python, ML, and computer vision, with strong track record in integrating AI/ML into corporate systems.
+Expert in Python, PHP, ML, databases and computer vision, with strong track record in integrating AI/ML into corporate systems.
 Author of multiple Python & ML courses (1,500+ students).
 Experienced consultant, lecturer, and project developer.

 ---